Boeing works to absorb lessons from the MAX crashes and improve safety

-As Boeing tries to emerge from the four-year-long shadow of the deadly 737 MAX crashes, executives on Tuesday described diverse efforts to improve its safety culture and avert future airplane accidents.
+As Boeing tries to emerge from the 4-year-long shadow of two deadly 737 MAX crashes, executives on Tuesday described diverse efforts to improve its safety culture and avert future airplane accidents.

 The company’s Chief Aerospace Safety Officer Mike Delaney outlined progress toward sweeping reforms in how Boeing operates and how it supports airlines.